Best practices for Autoscale

 - Next, assume that the average thread count across instance falls to 575.

 - To avoid this situation (termed "flapping"), autoscale does not scale down at all.
 Instead, it skips and reevaluates the condition again the next time the service's job executes.
-This can confuse many people because autoscale wouldn't appear to work when the average thread count was 575.
+The flapping state can confuse many people because autoscale wouldn't appear to work when the average thread count was 575.

 Estimation during a scale-in is intended to avoid "flapping" situations, where scale-in and scale-out actions continually go back and forth.
 Keep this behavior in mind when you choose the same thresholds for scale-out and in.